openclimatefix/pv-sites-mobile/content/help/add-site-location.md

 ## Troubleshooting

-Here are some common issues users may encounter when trying to add a site, and tips for how to overcome them:
+Here are some common issues you may encounter when trying to add a site, and tips for how to overcome them:

 - The location pin won't move: If you're having trouble moving the location pin, make sure you're zoomed in enough on the map.
 The pin won't move if you're zoomed out too far.